TOM B. RAMEY, JR.

 State Bar President, 1984-1985

-Ramey has also been active in local bar activities.
+Ramey had also been active in local bar activities.
 He served as president and as a two-term director of the Smith County Bar Association.
-Ramey is a member of the American Bar Association, the American Counsel Association, the Trial Attorneys of America, and the International Association of Insurance Counsel.
-He is an advocate of the American Board of Trial Advocates.
-He is a Sustaining Life Fellow of the Texas Bar Foundation and a Fellow in the American Bar Foundation.
+Ramey was a member of the American Bar Association, the American Counsel Association, the Trial Attorneys of America, and the International Association of Insurance Counsel.
+He was an advocate of the American Board of Trial Advocates.
+He was a Sustaining Life Fellow of the Texas Bar Foundation and a Fellow in the American Bar Foundation.
 He served as a director of the Texas Chest Foundation, First City National Bank of Tyler, and the Pine Cove Conference Center.
-He served on the administrative board of Marvin United Methodist Church, where he has taught Sunday School for many years.
-Ramey is a founder of the Tyler Volunteers for Troubled Youth.
+He served on the administrative board of Marvin United Methodist Church, where he had taught Sunday School for many years.
+Ramey was a founder of the Tyler Volunteers for Troubled Youth.
 Ramey died on October 9, 2015.